-Application for CCT and entry onto the GMC Specialist Register
+Application for CCT and entry onto the General Medical Council Specialist Register

-Once you have been awarded your ARCP Outcome 6 you will need to complete an application form on Kaizen which will be reviewed by the College and the RCEM Training Standards Committee.
-Once approved, a recommendation will be submitted to the GMC that you should be awarded your CCT (Certificate of Completion of Training) and entered onto the Specialist Register.
+Once you have been awarded your Annual Review of Competence Progression (ARCP) Outcome 6, you will need to complete an application form on ePortfolio which will be reviewed by the College and the RCEM Training Standards Committee.
+Once approved, a recommendation will be submitted to the GMC that you should be awarded your Certificate of Completion of Training (CCT) and entered onto the General Medical Council Specialist Register.

-The RCEM CCT application form is available on Kaizen.
+The RCEM CCT application form is available on ePortfolio.
 To complete the form, you will need the following information:

-To complete the CCT application form, please log into your Kaizen account and select Create > Uncategorised > RCEM CCT Application.
+To complete the CCT application form, please log into your RCEM ePortfolio account and select Create > CCT > RCEM CCT Application.

 If you have any problems completing this form, please email CCT@RCEM.ac.uk.

 As part of the application process, you will also be required to provide the dates of all posts that have been recognised towards your EM specialty training, and the posts in which each of the programme competences were achieved (including PEM and PHEM sub-specialty training).
-Please download and complete the Post history and completion of competences spreadsheet and upload it to the RCEM CCT application form where indicated.
+Please complete the Post history and completion of competences spreadsheet appropriate for your original level of entry to the EM training programme and upload it to the RCEM CCT application form where indicated.
 Please pay particular attention to the instructions within the spreadsheet regarding the posts that should be included.

 Please note that it is a legal requirement for your name to be on the GMC Specialist Register before you may take up a substantive consultant appointment.
 However, NHS England has agreed with health departments that trainees may be interviewed for consultant posts prior to entry onto the Specialist Register providing the date of the interview is within six months of the CCT date.